onats1/card_info_finder/README.md

 #Error Handling
 Network errors are handled at the Repository layer and then propagated to the Use Case which converts the error to a user-friendly error message.

+#Usage
+The app collects a user input using the soft keyboard set to accept only numeric characters.
+This is to reduce the possibility of errors caused by entering non-numberic characters.
+When the user clicks on the search button, the app checks for errors succh as an empty input or an input with length less than 6 characters.
+If all conditions are met, the request is sent to the server and a loading animation is displayed.
+Upon getting a response, the loading animation is hidden and the card details related to the user input is displayed.